paolinos/backend-assessment-2023/README.md

 # Backend Assessment 2023

-//      NOTE:
-//          throw Error to refuse.
+**NOTE**
-//          All other services will throw Error if something happened
+- every service will throw an Error if failed
+- throw Error is the common behavior

-// TODO: implement a call logic
+**TODO: implement the call logic**
-//      1- validate users
+- validate inpput users
-//          basic check of fields
+    - basic check of empty string
-//          check user status from DB
+    - check if users are available for the call
-//      2- create channel and assign users
+- create channel and assign users
-//      3- save user call
+- save user call
-//      4- set user in call
+- set user in call
-//      5- return value
+- return value
+- add/update tests

 ```bash
 # Dev